 A: Yes, if it's my umbilical cord blood, it's going to match me.
 When it comes to siblings 25% of the time it's an exact match, about 50% of the time it's a partial match, and 25% of the time it's not going to match at all.
 If I have a genetic blood disorder, I’m not going to want to use my own stem cells.
 So, in certain situations, you’d want to use a sibling’s cord blood for a transplant over your own.

 A: Every family is unique.
 The most common theme we hear is therapeutic potential.
 In other words, what do they think cord blood can be used for?
-We know cord blood can be used for a bone marrow transplant or a stem cell transplant, and that's kind of the bedrock of the cord blood banking industry today.
+We know cord blood can be used for a “bone marrow” transplant now called a stem cell transplant, and that's kind of the bedrock of the cord blood banking industry today.
 A lot of families decide to bank because of future potential and family history.
 There are a lot of things unique to a family that may motivate them to say, you know what, I think my family is at higher risk than average, and I want to make sure that we have this resource banked for that child or other members of the family.

 Q: Are you able to elaborate on what some of those risks are?